-Our cottage had two bedrooms, one with double bed and en suite bathroom, and one with two single beds.
-The kitchen is fully equipped and caters for four people.
+Our cottage had two bedrooms, one with a double bed and en suite bathroom, and one with two single beds.
+The kitchen is fully equipped and caters to four people.
 DSTV is available and there are TVs in the lounge and main bedroom.
 A movable braai is available on the outside patio but we, unfortunately, could not use it because of the welcoming rain we had during our stay.
 Air conditioners are available in the lounge/dining room area and also in the main bedroom.

 We certainly appreciated the friendly staff who went out of their way to make things as comfortable as possible.
 The owners provided us with tons of information on the history of the area and interesting places to visit.
 We slept well without any city noises around and found this to be one of the most comfortable cottages we took refuge in.